ashbythorpe/selenider/README.md

   performing some action on it.
 - An API that is designed for use with the pipe operator (`|>` or `%>%`).
-- A quick and concise way to specify test expectations.
+- A quick and concise way to specify test expectations, including automatic [testthat] integration.

 ## Installation